tanmayag78/NFTPORT/README.md

 ### NOTE:
 1. When inserting the data, we must use Celery/RedisQueue so that user can get the response fast instead of waiting till all the contents are fetched.
 Didn't get the time to implement it.
 2. I have used Synchronous calls only for this API as request was blocking many times.
-Also instead of fetching all pages and all examples I used only 1 page with 10 examples.
+Also instead of fetching all pages and all nfts I used only 1 page with 10 nfts.
 3. A snippet of asynchrononous code is there in nft_scrap.py file.
 4. REST API is in Development mode.